lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 [Pandas](https://pandas.pydata.org/){:target="_blank"} is a widely used library for data analytics in Python.
-In many cases an existing source code using Pandas can be easily modified for parallel execution by using the [pandarallel](https://github.com/nalepae/pandarallel/tree/v1.5.2){:target="_blank"}
+In many cases, an existing source code using Pandas can be easily modified for parallel execution by using the [pandarallel](https://github.com/nalepae/pandarallel/tree/v1.5.2){:target="_blank"}
 module.
 The number of threads that can be used in parallel depends on the number of cores (parameter `--cpus-per-task`) within the Slurm request, e.g.